For builders

 Full Claude install guide covers Desktop, Code, Cursor, Cline, and OpenClaw with the exact paths for each.

-Official SDKs.
+Official SDK.

 pip install noctara